-Choose Mail $\triangleright$ Preferences... and click on General.
+Choose $Mail \triangleright Preferences...$ and click on General.
 Change the New messages sound to None so that Apple Mail does not play a sound when spam messages arrive.
-Change New message notifications to Inbox Only (or to a custom smart mailbox that excludes your Spam mailbox).
+Change New message notifications to Inbox Only (or to a custom smart mailbox that excludes the Junk mailbox).
 This will prevent Mail from notifying you when you receive new spam messages.
 SpamSieve will notify you only when you receive new good messages.